Sulfate: Effects on climate

-Solar geoengineering

 Proposed tethered balloon to inject aerosols into the stratosphere.

-As the real world had shown the importance of sulfate aerosol concentrations to the global climate, research into the subject accelerated.
-Formation of the aerosols and their effects on the atmosphere can be studied in the lab, with methods like ion-chromatography and mass spectrometry Samples of actual particles can be recovered from the stratosphere using balloons or aircraft, and remote satellites were also used for observation.
-This data is fed into the climate models, as the necessity of accounting for aerosol cooling to truly understand the rate and evolution of warming had long been apparent, with the IPCC Second Assessment Report being the first to include an estimate of their impact on climate, and every major model able to simulate them by the time IPCC Fourth Assessment Report was published in 2007.
+In the area of solar geoengineering sulfate aerosols are examined for their effects on the atmosphere, i.e. aerosol cooling.
 Many scientists also see the other side of this research, which is learning how to cause the same effect artificially.
 While discussed around the 1990s, if not earlier, stratospheric aerosol injection as a solar geoengineering method is best associated with Paul Crutzen's detailed 2006 proposal.
 Deploying in the stratosphere ensures that the aerosols are at their most effective, and that the progress of clean air measures would not be reversed: more recent research estimated that even under the highest-emission scenario RCP 8.5, the addition of stratospheric sulfur required to avoid 4 C-change relative to now (and 5 C-change relative to the preindustrial) would be effectively offset by the future controls on tropospheric sulfate pollution, and the amount required would be even less for less drastic warming scenarios.
 This spurred a detailed look at its costs and benefits, but even with hundreds of studies into the subject completed by the early 2020s, some notable uncertainties remain.

 Hydrogensulfate (bisulfate)

-The hydrogensulfate ion (HSO4-), also called the bisulfate ion, is the conjugate base of sulfuric acid (H2SO4).
-(Note: The prefix "bi" in "bisulfate" comes from an outdated naming system and is based on the observation that there is twice as much sulfate (SO4(2-)) in sodium bisulfate (NaHSO4) and other bisulfates as in sodium sulfate (Na2SO4) and other sulfates.
+The hydrogensulfate ion (HSO_{4}-), also called the bisulfate ion, is the conjugate base of sulfuric acid (H2SO4).
+(Note: The prefix "bi" in "bisulfate" comes from an outdated naming system and is based on the observation that there is twice as much sulfate (SO_{4}(2-)) in sodium bisulfate (NaHSO4) and other bisulfates as in sodium sulfate (Na2SO4) and other sulfates.
 See also bicarbonate.)
-Sulfuric acid is classified as a strong acid; in aqueous solutions it ionizes completely to form hydronium (H3O+) and hydrogensulfate (HSO4-) ions.
+Sulfuric acid is classified as a strong acid; in aqueous solutions it ionizes completely to form hydronium (H3O+) and hydrogensulfate (HSO_{4}-) ions.
 In other words, the sulfuric acid behaves as a Brønsted–Lowry acid and is deprotonated to form hydrogensulfate ion.
 Hydrogensulfate has a valency of 1.
-An example of a salt containing the HSO4- ion is sodium bisulfate, NaHSO4.
-In dilute solutions the hydrogensulfate ions also dissociate, forming more hydronium ions and sulfate ions (SO4(2-)).
+An example of a salt containing the HSO_{4}- ion is sodium bisulfate, NaHSO4.
+In dilute solutions the hydrogensulfate ions also dissociate, forming more hydronium ions and sulfate ions (SO_{4}(2-)).